Black Angel (1980 film): Production

-The film was shot at Eilean Donan in Scotland in autumn 1979.
+The film was shot at Eilean Donan in Scotland in late 1979.
 The budget of £25,000 was given to Roger Christian by an Eady Scheme fund from the British government.

+According to Christian, the step-printing technique (in which frames are duplicated to slow action) he employed for a fight sequence influenced George Lucas to include the same method in a scene of The Empire Strikes Back.

 Release and rediscovery

 George Lucas tied the film as a programme with The Empire Strikes Back in the United Kingdom, Australia and Scandinavia.
 It was never released on any home media, such as VHS and DVD, and for many years the original negatives were believed to be lost.

 In December 2011, the 35 mm negative was rediscovered by an archivist at Universal Studios in Los Angeles, California.
 On 13 October 2013, it was screened for the first time since its original release, and became available on Netflix and the iTunes Store for streaming and download, respectively, in early 2014.

 On 12 May 2015, the film was uploaded to YouTube with an introduction by Christian.

 Feature film adaptation

 In June 2015 it was announced that Roger Christian was working on a feature film adaptation of the short and an Indiegogo campaign was started to raise money for the film.